Top 10 Best Places to Retire in Georgia in 2022

 You might not have heard of Thomasville before now, but it’s the type of place that you will never forget once you visit.
 There’s always something to do in Thomasville.
 Whether it’s visiting the various parks and golf courses or taking a horse-drawn carriage ride and a stroll through the lively downtown area.

 7 – Jesup, Georgia

 Jesup is perfect for retirees with an interest in culture and history.
-The county seat of Wayne County, Jesup is home to one of the state’s only drive-in movie theaters, as well as various museums.
+The county seat of Wayne County, Jesup is home to one of the state’s only remaining drive-in movie theaters, as well as various museums.
 This includes the Jesup Trainwatching Platform, which brings in train chasers from across the world.

 Livability notes that the median home value is at $149,682.
 Moreover, 31.2% of the population is over the age of 62.
-Making it a good choice for those looking for a strong community.
+Making it a good choice for those looking for a strong community in their retirement.

 6 – Fayetteville, Georgia

 Fayetteville is a beautiful city with a bright future ahead of it.
 This Fayette County town is home to two great recreational parks, a vibrant downtown area and an active arts community.

 Fayetteville has great access to entertainment, dining and shopping as its only 30 minutes outside of Atlanta.
 In addition, it’s a city with low crime rates that are getting even lower.
 According to The Citizen, a local news outlet, Fayetteville’s crime diminished by nearly 14% in recent years.
 Numbers don’t lie, and that is why Fayetteville is one of the best places to retire in Georgia today.

 5 – Marietta, Georgia